CENTER FOR COLLABORATIVE ART RESEARCH AND BUILDING IN STONE RIDGE, NY

 Center Valerie Sharp engaged in a writing practice as a way to explore her process of angling information accessed from the stream-of-consciousness.
 Working with processes she describes as "bringing form to the formless," The Architecture of a Stream reels metaphors across literal lands in a way that seems to materialize the ethereal in catching ways.

-VALERIE SHARP is a visual and performance artist in Woodstock, New York originally from Oklahoma City with a BFA in Acting (2014) and BA in Studio Art (2015) from Oklahoma City University.
+VALERIE SHARP is a visual and performance artist in Stone Ridge, New York originally from Oklahoma City with a BFA in Acting (2014) and BA in Studio Art (2015) from Oklahoma City University.
 She creates expressionist paintings reflecting her inner world, and performance art using a combination of durational actions, costume, and installation in order to transform personal experiences into universal symbols.
 Through her work, she investigates the perception of time, our relationship to nature as a mirror to ourselves, and the wonderful, mysterious forest that is our mind.
 Most recently, she is delving into the psyche of fairytales.
 During her residency at Three Phase

 Conceptual Composer Brian McCorkle (from Panoply Performance Laboratory, Varispeed Collective, Robert Ashley Ensemble) is obsessed with the ethics of art-making, and is currently developing an approach to musical composition called "Decomposition" which displaces traditional ideas of composer as landowner (and performers as renters - see Jacques Attali's "Noise" from 1985 for metaphorical exploration.)
 Brian McCorkle is a composer, performer, digital artist and is a founding member of the composer's collective Varispeed.